Ahmar1997/3D-Ball-Unity/README.md

 The model is in the form of an .onnx file.
 It is placed in the proper directory and the environment is tested out

-The below video shows the 3DBall environment tested out on out PPO trained model.
+The below video shows the 3DBall environment tested out on out PPO trained model and we can see that the cubes are able to balance the balls.

 https://user-images.githubusercontent.com/116836999/216885631-dfd1d65f-c7d6-4515-b6a6-c614e3ae7844.mp4